 - Teachers must provide each student with a "study guide or exam outline" in preparation for the final exam.

 - Teachers must include the grading scale in their course syllabi for both students and parents to read.

 For a year-long class, students may be exempt from examination 2nd semester only.
 Students who are enrolled in a semester course may be exempt from the examination at the end of the semester that the class met.
 The exemption is a PRIVILEGE that students earn.
 All exemptions are based on a student's semester average and attendance.
 In some courses, examination exemption is not allowed as stated in the course syllabus.

 - All absences must be excused, official and college days do not count against a student's exemption

 - A-average - no more than two (2) absences and no more than one (1) office referral and two (2) tardy in the current semester period.

 Students who exceed the state average on the CPAS will be exempt from the end of year exam.

-Exams count as 15% of the semester grade.
+Exams count as a regular test grade.
 Students who are exempt may opt to take the exam for additional credit.

 Three (3) tardies equal one (1) unexcused absence.

 Students who have been in ISS or suspended are not exempt.